API reference

 ImplicitDifferentiation.ImplicitFunctionType

-Wrapper for an implicit function defined by a forward mapping y and a set of conditions c.
+Wrapper for an implicit function defined by a solver and a set of conditions which the solution satisfies.

 ImplicitFunction(